karimamunaff/apple-silicon-pytorch/README.md

 # Overview
 - Compare pytorch ML inference performance across different apple silicon models and linux+cuda machines
 - Runs on MacOS M1 GPUS and NVIDIA GPUS on Linux
-- Easy to setup and run
+- Easy to setup and run on both MacOS and Linux
 - No need to use huge image datasets.
 Code generates images randomly.
 This is fine because the SSDs in the apple silicon laptops are not the bottleneck

 ## Current Version = 0.1.0